maitreyeea/GettingAndCleaningData/README.md

 4. Create a train data frame by -
 	*  column binding the subject, x and y train data sets
-   * adding a new column name identifier with value as 'train' to identify test records
+   * adding a new column name identifier with value as 'train' to identify train records

 5. Merge test and train each data set with activity_labels data set to obtain descriptive activity name against activity lables from y_test and y_train columns in the data frame.